GovernorFancyPants/desolaterunner/_posts/race-reports/2016-07-31-race-report-swedish-alpine-ultra-2016.md

   - race report
   - running
 comments: true
-excerpt: "SAU - Swedish Alpine Ultra 107k 2016"
+excerpt: SAU - Swedish Alpine Ultra 107k 2016
-introduction: "SAU - Swedish Alpine Ultra 107k 2016"
+introduction: SAU - Swedish Alpine Ultra 107k 2016
 image:
   feature: /images/IMG_0948-1.jpg
   teaser: /images/IMG_0948-teaser.jpg
 ---

 Let's start from the beginning.
 I've had, not a terrible, but not a great pre-season heading upp to SAU.
 I did Ursvik Ultra in an ok time, not as well as I'd hoped but still ok.
-You can read a short report on that race [here](/race-report-ursvik-ultra-2016).
+You can read a short report on that race [here]({{site.baseurl}}/race-report/race-report-ursvik-ultra-2016).
 But after that I couldn't really get into running again, something was always aching or I'd get a cold.
 So when it was finally time for SAU, I hadn't gotten the milage I wanted and I didn't feel I was in the best shape for this race.
 As an extra icing on the cake, I had, just two days before the race, cut the tip of my thumb off whilst chopping an onion.
 Exactly what you need before a race in the mountains with no aid stations, exposed wounds.

 The day before I went for an easy test run along Kungsleden but almost immediately I felt something was wrong, I got dizzy and really tired just after a couple of kilometers.
 I turned back and felt extremely hungry even though I had been eating well all day and just finished off a plate of fish and potatoes.
 I started to doubt I could do the race when I felt like I did.
 107 kilometers in the mountains is not something you want to do if you're not feeling 100%.